-- Show respect and courtesy to all students, staff, and school visitors. - Review the content of the Student Support and Behavior Intervention Handbook with their child. - Understand the school's behavior expectations. - Work with the school as a collaborative partner.
+- Show respect and courtesy to all students, staff, families, and school visitors.
+This includes respecting individual differences, cultural diversity, and the property of others. - Provide a working phone number in order for schools to effectively communicate with families. - Review the content of the Student Support and Behavior Intervention Handbook with their child. - Understand the school's behavior expectations. - Work with the school as a collaborative partner.
 This includes working with staff to maximize their child's strengths and to support the child to make changes in his or her behavior as needed. - Inform school officials about concerns in a timely and respectful manner. - Support their child to resolve problems peacefully while at school in order to contribute to a safe and positive school climate.
 This includes helping the child express anger without verbal attacks or physical violence.

-Teacher/Staff Expectations and Responsibilities
+Teacher/Staff Rights and Responsibilities

-All teachers/staff can expect to:
+All teachers/staff have the right to: